How to sharpen bread knives like a pro

 How do you keep bread knives sharp?

 One of the best strategies is to ensure your bread knife doesn’t become dull in the first place.
-There are some simple methods you should follow to keep them sharper for longer, including:
+There are some simple methods you should follow to keep them tip-top for longer, including:

 - Invest in a good cutting board: The surface you are putting your knives on will have a considerable influence on the shelf life of them, too.
-Quality wooden boards are best although plastic and polyethylene options will keep your blades sharper for longer as well.
+Quality wooden boards are best although plastic and polyethylene options will keep your blades in the best shape for longer.

 - Properly storing your knives: A wooden block is essential to house these utensils properly.
 Keeping them in a draw full of other equipment or exposed to the environment will cause them to degrade quicker.